-Every season including Freak Show with the Top hats, has given hints as to what the next seasons theme will be.
+Every season, including Freak Show with the Top hats, has given hints as to what the next season's theme would be.

 Evan Peters and Sarah Paulson are the only actors to appear in every season.
 Evan Peters is the only one who's name appears in the main cast for every season.
 Sarah Paulson was a guest star in season 1.

 Connie Britton who played Vivien in Murder House, wanted to play a role in Coven, but had commitments to her show, Nashville (2012).